Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

-The local attractors are also used for finding inter-block speaker correspondence with clustering.
-The local attractors themselves are optimized to minimize the diarization error; thus, we convert them by using the following Transformer decoder:
+The local attractors are clustered to find inter-block speaker correspondence.
+Since the local attractors themselves are optimized to minimize the diarization error, non-parametric similarities between them are not fit for speaker clustering, like cascaded methods require a scoring model based on probabilistic linear discriminant analysis.
+EEND-GLA includes the scoring model equivalent that is jointly optimized with the diarization and attractor existence losses.
+We first convert them by using the following Transformer decoder:

 where the first, second, and third arguments for the Transformer decoder are query, key, and value inputs, respectively.
-Here, the converted attractors $B$ are expected to be speaker discriminative within each input audio, so we refer to them as relative speaker embeddings.
+Here, the converted attractors $B$ are expected to be speaker discriminative within each input audio.
+Thus, we refer to them as relative speaker embeddings, as contrasted to general speaker embeddings with global discriminability such as x-vectors.
 The relative speaker embeddings from all the blocks are gathered $B=\left[\vect{b}_i\right]_i\coloneqq\left[B^{(1)},\dots,B^{(L)}\right]\in\mathbb{R}^{D\times S^*}$ and optimized to minimize the pairwise loss defined as follows:

 where $S^*\coloneqq\sum_{l=1}^LS_l$ is the total number of local attractors, $\operatorname{sim}\left(\vect{b}_i,\vect{b}_j\right)\coloneqq\frac{\trans{\vect{b}_i}\vect{b}_j}{\norm{\vect{b}_i}\norm{\vect{b}_j}}$ is the cosine similarity between $\vect{b}_i$ and $\vect{b}_j$, and $\left[\cdot\right]_{+}$ is the hinge function. $c_i$ ($c_j$) is the number of local attractors that correspond to the $i$-th ($j$-th) attractor's speaker, and this correspondence is obtained by finding the optimal speaker permutation when calculating the diarization loss using \autoref{eq:loss_diar}.
 This pairwise loss aims to make the angle between relative speaker embeddings of the same speaker as small as possible and those of different speakers at least $\arccos{\delta}$.
+In this paper, we used $\delta=0.5$ during pretraining and $\delta=0$ during adaptation.
 Note that this loss definition is based on the contrastive loss used for instance segmentation in computer vision \cite{fathi2017semantic,kong2018recurrent}.
 The process of grouping pixel-wise embeddings into instances is very similar to our problem setting of grouping local attractors into speaker identities.
 While x-vectors or frame-wise embeddings cannot be hardly assigned to one of the speaker identities because of overlaps, the local attractors can be divided by speaker identities because each of them corresponds to one speaker.

 As a result, the loss based on local attractors is defined as

 where $\gamma$ is the weighting parameter for which we set $\gamma=1$ in this study.
 The total loss of EEND-GLA is defined as a sum of global- and local-attractor-based losses: